2015 League 1 Cup

 The 2015 League 1 Cup or 2015 iPro Cup for sponsorship reasons is the first year in the tournaments existence.
 16 teams are playing in this years tournament, no team in a division higher than the Championship One.
 The tournament is seen as a replacement for the recently ceased Northern Rail Cup however teams from the Championship are not eligible to compete.

+The final of the competition was played as the opening match of the 2015 Summer Bash at Bloomfield Road, Blackpool.
+It was won by North Wales Crusaders who defeated Swinton Lions.